Juliette header

 5. Berlin, “Sex (I’m A…)”

 A lot of her identity is centered around sex, to the point it’s as much a weapon for her as her sword or her magic.
-She’s a lot of things, and know how to be even more.
+She’s a lot of things, and knows how to be even more.

 6. Lindsey Stirling, “Dragon Age”